eser/ajan/datafx/README.md

 **datafx** package is a flexible database access package that provides a unified interface for different SQL database backends.
-Currently, it supports PostgreSQL, MySQL, and SQLite as database backends.
+Currently, it supports Postgres, MySQL, and SQLite as database backends.

 The documentation below provides an overview of the package, its types, functions, and usage examples.
 For more detailed information, refer to the